What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 - Sam Jacobs, CEO at Pavilion

-Don’t forget to look for intangible skills like grit and motion, the ability to keep things moving and growing.
+During the interview process, look for intangible skills like grit and motion—the ability to keep things moving and growing.

 The right title to hire for a first SaaS sales hire

-Unfortunately, there’s no right answer here.
-But we’re going to try to give our best crack at it depending on your personal situation.
+Unfortunately, there's no right answer here.
+But we're going to try to give it our best crack, depending on your personal situation.

 When to hire a VP of Sales or CRO for a first sales hire